Leberbaum/docs/_posts/2012-09-27-Neither_The_Son.md

     [Compare Heb 1:1-2, where God speaks through His Son.]

-2. Isaiah 50:4-9 is clearly a Messianic prophecy (vs 6-7 is alluded to in Luke 9:51: He set His face as a flint to go to the appointed suffering).
+2. Isaiah 50:4-9 is clearly a Messianic prophecy (vss 6-7 are alluded to in Luke 9:51: He set His face as a flint to go to the appointed suffering).
     Now in the second half of verse 4 of the prophecy, the Lord Jesus effectively "represents Himself as receiving His instructions daily, being